ffireHub/cloud-cadavre-exquis/README.md

 ### Configuration

-You have to put you ssh public key in the file terraform/setup_cube/varaibles.tf where it is written "your-ssh-public-key-here"
+You have to put you ssh public key in the file located at terraform/setup_kube/variables.tf where it is written "your-ssh-public-key-here"
 You will also need to export all those variables in your environment :
 ```bash
 export OS_AUTH_URL=https://auth.cloud.ovh.net/v3
 export OS_IDENTITY_API_VERSION=3